 Communication between parents and school is vital.
 The school number is (530)879-7483, your call can be forwarded to the voicemail of an appropriate staff member.
 Please note, calls for teachers during school hours will not be transferred to their extensions.
-A written message will be taken and delivered to the teacher when appropriate.
+A written message will be taken and delivered to the teacher at an appropriate time.

 We value direct communication lines.
-Anytime that you have concerns or questions about your child, please speak to your student's teacher first or to the Parent/Community Liaison.
+Anytime that you have concerns or questions about your child, please speak to your student's teacher.
 If you find that your concerns are not being met after first approaching issues directly, you may bring your concern to the appropriate Administrator.
 The front office can also help you identify whom you should speak to next.
 Fostering understanding and to resolve conflicts as they arise is important for all of us.